Photography

 Jason De León

-Photography has become an integral part of my ethnographic fieldwork in rural Colombia, serving a dual purpose.
-First, it allows me to take readers into the beautiful world of rural Colombia, humanizing my subjects while showing the world they inhabit on a daily basis.
+Photography has become an integral part of my ethnographic fieldwork in rural Colombia and with the Oklahoma marijuana industry, serving a dual purpose.
+First, it allows me to take readers into the places I study, humanizing my subjects while showing the world they inhabit on a daily basis.
 Second, my camera and the related quest to capture people’s lives in images provides an excuse for the deep hanging out that is crucial to ethnography.
-I have published photography in Qualitative Sociology, El Espectador, the North American Congress on Latin America, and Colombia Reports.
+I have published photography in the American Journal of Sociology, Revista Maguaré, Social Problems, Qualitative Sociology, Ethnographic Marginalia, El Espectador, the North American Congress on Latin America, and Colombia Reports.

 Agricultural Labor